core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

-Usually, we'd then look at other options this is typically combined with, and if there are none (as is the case here), go for a large value in the next more efficient (1+1-byte) space so that the small-but-quite-not-1+0-byte numbers stay usable as 1+0-byte options when combined with their "favorite peers".
+Usually, we'd then look at other options this is typically combined with, and if there are none (as is the case here), go for a large value in the next more efficient (1+1-byte) space so that the small-but-quite-not-1+0-byte numbers stay usable as 1+0-byte options when combined in their "favorite pairings".
 (This was done with the EDHOC option {{?RFC9528}} which is usually paired with the OSCORE option {{?RFC8613}}).

 However, in this case, there is an extra concern: